cardboard-iguana/cardboard-iguana.com/log/2022-03-02-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 * SCAP (the Security Content Automation Protocol, which is a common protocol for talking about software flaws, configuration issues, and automation)
 * CCE (the Common Configuration Enumeration, which provides unique identifiers for system configurations)
 * CPE (the Common Platform Enumeration, which provides a way to describe common clusters of applications, operating systems, etc.)
-* CVSS (the Common Vulnerability Scoring System, which provides severity scoring for CVEs that tries to weigh both impact and ease of exploitation, from “nothing to worry about here” 0 to “hair on fire” 10)
+* CVSS (the Common Vulnerability Scoring System, which provides severity scoring for CVEs that tries to weigh both impact and ease of exploitation, from "nothing to worry about here" 0 to "hair on fire" 10)

 A vulnerability feed is like a threat feed, but for vulnerabilities.
 MITRE and NVD both maintain vulnerability feeds.